Carol Jackson: Masood Ahmed

-In 2013, Carol starts a relationship with Masood Ahmed (Nitin Ganatra) which is soon affected by the return of her ex-boyfriend David.
+In 2013, Carol starts a relationship with Masood Ahmed (Nitin Ganatra), which is soon affected by the return of her ex-boyfriend David.
 Coulson told Jon Peake from TV Choice that Carol had accepted that David had left her and moved on.
 David's return is unexpected and Coulson stated that he has never been good for her character.
-She added "her heart is probably with David, he was her first love, but as a grown-up woman she should be with Masood - someone who treats her well."
+She added: "Her heart is probably with David; he was her first love, but as a grown-up woman she should be with Masood – someone who treats her well."
 David reveals that he missed Carol and it is clear she still cares about him.
 Coulson believed that Carol hates her feelings and does not want "this complication in her life".
 Ganatra told Peake that David's manipulative and clever personality develops a rivalry for Carol's attention.
 He explained that Carol's theme of falling in love with David upsets Masood.
 He wants reassurance but Carol fails to notice Masood's problem with David and even nurses him following an assault.
 Ganatra concluded that "he's at the stage where he loves Carol, and then David comes back and ruins everything [...] but she's worth fighting for."
 Coulson believed that Carol and Masood could have a successful relationship.
-David finds it more difficult to "play her" because knows his tricks.
+David finds it more difficult to "play her" because she knows his tricks.
 She noted that Carol changed and is no longer a victim.
 David uses his grandchildren Morgan and Tiffany to guilt Carol into letting him stay.
-Ganatra told Allison Jones that David then causes more trouble - but Carol and Masood are in love, find each other attractive and he will fight David for Carol.
+Ganatra told Allison Jones that David then causes more trouble – but Carol and Masood are in love, and find each other attractive, and he will fight David for Carol.